OpenHack/openhack.github.com/phoenix/index.markdown

 You do not need to RSVP.
 Feel free to just drop in, and to bring anyone else who would enjoy OpenHack.

-*Sign up to the [announce mailing list](http://eepurl.com/BkGf9) to get email alerts about upcoming OpenHacks.*
+*Sign up for the [announce mailing list](http://eepurl.com/BkGf9) to get email alerts about upcoming OpenHacks.*

 ### About OpenHackPHX